cloudflare/cloudflare-docs-engine/src/content/platform/scripts.md

 #### Add a secret text binding

 *Note: Secrets are persisted between deploys of a Worker.
-You only need to include secrets in API calls when you are adding or changing the secret's content.*
+You only need to include secrets in API calls when you are adding or changing the secret’s content.*

 <!-- TODO: migrate Environement Variables page https://git.io/JJuRR -->
 If your Worker script uses [secrets](reference/apis/environment-variables#secrets), add a corresponding `secret_text` binding to the `"bindings"` array in `metadata.json`: